 Online High Performance Engine Mechanic Programs

-In 2019-2020, 16 schools offered a high performance and custom engine technician/mechanic program of some type.
+In the 2020-2021 academic year, 14 schools offered some type of high performance and custom engine technician/mechanic program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 Is a Degree in High Performance Engine Mechanic Worth It?

 The median salary for a high performance and custom engine technician/mechanic grad is $43,730 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 10% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $76,600 after 20 years!